 The criteria for sabbaticals are clear for faculty members whose careers lie in a particular discipline and whose responsibilities remain fairly constant over time.
 For those individuals, the reviewing authority can examine the quality of the sabbatical plan and the faculty member's track record to determine the merits of the proposed sabbatical program and its potential contribution to the institution.

 By contrast, in the case of a sabbatical request from faculty members undergoing a significant shift in duties, such as an assigned change in the relative emphasis on teaching and research duties or a change in management responsibilities, the reviewing authority may need to take these changes into account.
 The criteria below are intended to assist the reviewing authority in evaluating such sabbatical proposals.

 - Additional Criteria for Sabbaticals Approved at a Time of Significant Shift in Duties.

 Faculty members applying for a sabbatical at or near a time of major change in responsibilities must meet all the established requirements of eligibility, including submission of sabbatical plans.
-In addition, the plans should contain: (1) descriptions of the changes in duties and expectations created by the faculty members' reassignments; and (2) explicit discussion of how proposed sabbatical activities will enhance the faculty members' abilities to carry out these changed responsibilities for the benefit of their units and the university.
+In addition, the plans should contain: (1) descriptions of the changes in duties and expectations created by the faculty member's reassignments; and (2) explicit discussion of how proposed sabbatical activities shall enhance the faculty member's abilities to carry out these changed responsibilities for the benefit of their units and the university.

 - Additional Criteria for Sabbaticals Approved at a Time of Significant Shift in Duties.